Close Menu

 Emergency Injunctions for Child Custody: Suggested Next Steps

 If you have questions about filing a motion for an emergency custody order in Florida, we’re here to help.
-Our team can assist you in determining if your situation qualifies for an emergency custody order.
-If you believe your circumstances align with these criteria, we can guide you through the process of filing an emergency custody order in Florida.
-If you are going through a divorce near Orlando and think emergency custody might be your next step, contact our office and speak to a divorce attorney today.
-Our family law attorneys can advise you as to whether your situation rises to the level of a true emergency in the eyes of the court.
+Our team can determine whether your situation qualifies and guide you through each step.
+If you believe your circumstances meet these criteria, contact our office to speak with a divorce attorney.
+Our family law attorneys can advise you on whether your case meets the court’s emergency threshold.

 Reviews of Sean Smallwood, P.A.